 Annibale Carracci Paintings

 Annibale Carracci paintings feature elements typical of the Baroque period with use of light and movement which was bolder than had been seen in the various stages of the Renaissance.
+The artist's drawings are also worthy of note.

 Titian himself is known to have influenced many of those who followed through his subtle touches to add finer detail slightly differently to he likes of the Renaissance masters like Leonardo da Vinci and Michelangelo.
 See also Raphael and Caravaggio.